The Discipline of Patience – Why Holding Back Can Make You Faster

 ✅ You cross the line knowing you emptied the tank at the right time.

-Your job this week: Train your brain to embrace patience as power.
+Your job: Train your brain to embrace patience as power.

 Back to blog